-In this rustic farmhouse kitchen the wider wooden window frames look right at home with the black hardware and the clean white walls.
+In this rustic farmhouse kitchen, the wider wooden black window frames look right at home with the black hardware and the clean white walls.
 They keep the vintage style windows feeling updated and fresh.

-I could live in this beautiful hallway laundry room with those black trimmed windows and door.
-On a multi-pane window the design detail is even magnified and creates a strong focal point for the room.
+I could live in this beautiful hallway laundry room with those black trim windows and door.
+On a multi-pane window, the design detail is even magnified and creates a strong focal point for the room.

-This luxury dining room is elevated with the inclusion of the wall of windows with black steel casing.
+The aesthetic of this luxury dining room is elevated, thanks to the wall of windows with black steel casing.
 What a gorgeous way to bring the outside in with that view!

-Even this multi-pane arched window looks like a major focal point in black, tying in the leather seats and the dark countertops.
+Check out how this multi-pane arched window serves as a striking centerpiece of the room, tying in the leather seats and the dark countertops.

-The black exterior trim on this cape cod style home is clean and inviting.
-Using black feels so intentional and sophisticated here and a modern twist on a classic.
+The black exterior trim on this Cape Cod style home is clean and inviting.
+Using black feels intentional and sophisticated here and a modern twist on a classic.

 I’m totally convinced I need black window frames.
 What now?
 This tutorial for painting frames seems really simple and straightforward for wooden frames.
 This one is better suited for vinyl frames like in my own home.
 What do you think about the black window trend?